Eventuous/docs/content/connector/deployment/index.md

 ---
-title: "Deploying connectors"
+title: "Configuration and deployment"
-description: "How to configure and deploy a Connector"
+description: "How to configure and deploy Eventuous Connector"
-weight: 190
+weight: 105
 type: docs
 ---